the 6 ways horses learn

 Enhancing Learning Experience

-When trainers effectively communicate with their horses through body language and expression, it enhances the overall learning experience.
+When trainers effectively communicate with their horses through body language and expression, it enhances the learning experience.

 Horses are quick learners when provided with clear instructions, allowing them to understand what is expected of them more easily.